1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 2. Medications

-• Fiber supplements e.g. psyllium/Metamucil
+• Fiber supplements e.g. psyllium (Metamucil).

-• Stool softeners e.g. docusate
+• Stool softeners e.g. docusate.

-• Botox injections to relax tight anal muscles
+• Botox injections for tense anal muscles.

 Rishi Chadha